 Herald of Hope < https://www.heraldofhope.org.au/ > Current issues for a Christian's consideration: has very sound teaching and is highly recommended, although their eschatology can lack the Jewish view point and they can try too hard to link today's events with prophecy.
 However, this group have a strong commitment to ensuring Christians understand the end times using a range of media including some good posters.
 I receive Herald of Hope a bi-monthly newsletter which is always informative, and includes commentary on contemporary world events - highly recommended.
-(June 2018)
+(July 2020)

 Verse by Verse < https://www.versebyverseministry.org > run by the late Steve Armstrong, sadely past away from Covid-19 on the 22 January 2021 (who I spent 3 weeks with in 2015, along with his wonderful wife.
 The website is aimed at the enquiring Christian, with answers to questions about the Bible and Christianity, expository sermons and devotionals (Jan 2019).